-Even though it is designed to help you chose the name of your baby, it is still useful for finding the meaning behind names in your family.
+Even though it is designed to help you choose the name of your baby, it is still useful for finding the meaning behind names in your family.

 This is a great resource as it lists African, Asian, European, as well as mythological, ancient and medieval, and also biblical names.

-You can view a comprehensive list of male or female names, list names alphabetically, or plain simply do a search for your name.
+You can view a comprehensive list of male or female names, list names alphabetically, or plain simply search your name.

-This is an impressive encyclopaedia of names that you can research.
+This is an impressive encyclopedia of names that you can research.
 It will help you with the origin and meaning of your name.

 And as well as that it can show you the distribution around the globe of your name.